-... should be first introduced into the supplied twin plastic plug housing.
+- The two black cables leading from the should be first introduced into the supplied generator twin plastic plug housing.
 This housing connects to the plastic plug at the end of the 2 black wires on the regulator.
-It does not matter which black is at which side, as there is AC.

-- The brown cable from the regulator should connect to either battery minus or good ground if there is no battery. - The red cable from the regulator should connect to either battery 12V PLUS or if there is no battery to the wiring that runs to Take care: your consumers (normally main switch intake Wrong polarity will damage the electronics! pin).
-Make sure that you have a 15 A -fuse between battery and vehicle circuitry.
+It does not matter which black is at which side, as there is AC. - The brown cable from the regulator should connect to either battery minus or good ground if there is no battery. - The red cable from the regulator should connect to either battery 12V PLUS or if there is no battery to the wiring that runs to Take care: your consumers (normally main switch intake Wrong polarity will damage the electronics! pin).
+Triong polarity will define the diodionios. • • Make sure that you have a 151-fuse between battery and vehicle circuitry